Lucyjpjones/lj-fscr/README.md

     - PostgreSQL database adapter

 - [**AWS**](https://aws.amazon.com/)
-  - A cloud-based storage service used to store static and ,media files.
+  - A cloud-based storage service used to store static and, media files.

 - [**Stripe**](https://stripe.com/gb)
   - Stripe was used to deal with payments.